smileservices/dev_blogpposts/DEVOPS/AAA_LINUX_CHEATSHEET.md

 A good guide on how to use `find` command is [here](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/) \
 General search for a file. example `find {path} -name *.txt`

+### Through a file
+`grep {text} file`

 ### Handle machine state
 Restart immediately using `sudo shutdown -r 0`

+### Passing Commands
+Passing input by stdin `ls | wc -l`
+This will count the lines in the output of ls

+Passing input by command line arguments `wc -l $(ls)` This will count lines in the list of files printed by ls

+### Managing Space
+If you're using ubuntu snaps packages and docker chances are your packages and downloaded images/volumes will clutter up the disk space.
+Periodically is good to do a "spring cleaning" to avoid situations where you get prompted "you ran out of space!".

+Follow these steps for the "spring cleaning":
+1. Check available space
+- we are using `df` and `du`
+`df -h` 				- show a summary of all mounted filesystems `du -h --max-depth=1 \` - show the calculated used space of the root directory

+2. Clear up the usual (temp files, trash, logs, old packages..)
+Use the utility `bleachbit` to clean up unimportant files

+3. Clear up Docker
+`docker system df` 		- show a disk usage summary `docker system prune`	- clear any unused containers, images or volumes (!make sure you run the containers you want to keep)

+4. Clear up Snap
+`snap remove {packagename}`

+### Archiving/Zipping .tar .zip

+`tar -xf archive.tar`

+`tar -xf archive.tar -C /path/to/destination`

+*securing a folder with password encryption*
+We are not using zip because its encryption is not strong enough.
+Instead we are using (7zip)[https://7ziphelp.com/7zip-command-line]

+Add
+`7z a -p -mhe=on archiveName.7z /path/to/directory`

+Extract
+`7z x test.7z`

+### Clear DNS cache

+This is requied after updating `/etc/hosts` file: `sudo systemd-resolve --flush-caches`